soderlind/super-admin-all-sites-menu/README.md

 ## Demo

 A demo is available in [WordPress Playground](https://playground.wordpress.net/?blueprint-url=https://raw.githubusercontent.com/soderlind/super-admin-all-sites-menu/refs/heads/main/blueprint.json).

-Adds 50 subsites, so it's a bit slow loading.
+- If you activate the Restricted Site Access plugin (included), you'll see a red icon next to the site name.

 ## Flow